Aigul9/elevators/README.md

 This is a small pet-project for the shortest elevator path analysis and subsequent usage in everyday life.

-Further ideas include creating a mobile app which would take a starting and ending points as an input and return the most convenient ways to reach the target place.
+Further ideas include creating a mobile app which would take the start and end points as an input and return the most convenient ways to reach the target place.

 ## Background